 - Please inspect your statements to verify that mailing address, vehicles, and legal descriptions are correct.

 - All tax statements are due upon receipt and become delinquent after December 31st.

-- To avoid penalty and interest, be sure your payment is postmarked no later than December 31st.
-Payments postmarked after December 31st will be returned unprocessed unless penalty and interest are included.
+- To avoid penalty and interest, be sure your payment is USPS Postmarked no later than December 31st.
+Payments USPS postmarked after December 31st will be returned unprocessed unless penalty and interest are included.

 - Failure to receive a statement does not relieve the taxpayer's obligation to pay taxes and any penalty and interest that may apply.